 Up-2-NIH: A UNH program to support selected faculty interested in pursuing funding from the National Institutes of Health

 The justification to establish this NIH specific program run parallel with COBRE mission to increase NIH funded research programs in our state.
 It was recognized that many UNH faculty have research programs in health, biomedical and behavioral sciences, yet their success in competing for extramural funding from the National Institutes of Health (NIH) has been limited.
-To address UNHâ€™s relative lack of success in securing NIH awards, Senior Vice Provost for Research (SVPR) staff and a representative group of UNH faculty with NIH experience have proposed a strategy to increase our facultyâ€™s competitiveness to receive NIH funding for their research.
+To address UNH’s relative lack of success in securing NIH awards, Senior Vice Provost for Research (SVPR) staff and a representative group of UNH faculty with NIH experience have proposed a strategy to increase our faculty’s competitiveness to receive NIH funding for their research.
 This program takes selected faculty with interests in securing funding from NIH.
 They receive focused support from the Research Office over a 12-month period.
-This support includes a small seed grant, NIH-experienced faculty mentors and a full year program of workshops, and projects focused on the development of a competitive proposal including mock NIH panels.
+This support includes a small seed grant, NIH-experienced faculty mentors, and a full year program of workshops and projects focused on the development of a competitive proposal, including mock NIH panels.
 Participants are selected through an application process that occurs in the spring and we expect all COBRE faculty to participate.
-We anticipate full participation of our junior COBRE faculty.
+We anticipate full participation of our junior COBRE faculty as well.
 Applications are submitted in the spring for fall enrollment.

 Mentorship in the Genome-Enabled Biomedical Research Institute:

 While our experience with the first two layers has been excellent and will play an important role in the development of our faculties programs, the goals of our COBRE program include a purposeful multidisciplinary approach.
 To accomplish this, we will pair our junior faculty with mentors that represent the breadth of discipline that underpin their programs.
 The challenges faced by multidisciplinary research can be daunting.
 These include the need to design and target research proposals to the appropriate institutes while maintaining the intellectual integrity of the science.
 In this last layer of mentoring, these faculty will interact with their mentors with a focus on opportunities for enriching their knowledge.
-We specifically expect that the mentors will work with the PIs to hone their research strategies, including frequent review of progress with discipline specific feedback on publication strategies, target institutes and meeting and workshop opportunities.
+We specifically expect that the mentors will work with the PIs to hone their research strategies, including frequent review of progress with discipline-specific feedback on publication strategies, target institutes, and meeting and workshop opportunities.

 The expected outcome of this NIH specific mentoring program is the submission of an NIH grant under one of the funding mechanisms.
 Explicit in the mentorship program are a set of milestones focused on the submission of competitive applications.
 The development of the individual research projects for this proposal is the first milestone expected from participation in the Research Engagement Academy.
 The next milestone will be the submission of an NIH grant one year after the fall.
 Depending upon the development of preliminary data and specific progress of current aims, the mechanism may vary from R01 to R15 or R21 mechanisms.